- Three other security personal are wounded in the blast, state media say

 Authorities do not know who placed the devices.

-Militants in Egypt have stepped up attacks since the military's ouster last year of former President Mohamed Morsy, Egypt's first democratically elected top leader.
+have stepped up attacks since the military's ouster last year of former President Mohamed Morsy, Egypt's first democratically elected top leader.

 Last week, a series of small blasts hit metro stations and a courthouse in Cairo, injuring several people.